A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Address: 869 Shell Rd, Blue River, BC V0E 1J0, Canada

 They offer 35 standard rooms, with one Queen (with a couch) or two Queen beds (and with a third single bed, if needed).
-Continental breakfast, an indoor hot tub, WiFi, free laundry service, and BBQ are available for guests as well.
+Continental breakfast, an indoor hot tub, WiFi, free laundry service, and BBQ are available as well.

 The Sandman Inn